2nd charge bridging loans explained

 How much can I borrow?

-What are your minimum and maximum loan sizes?
+What are the minimum and maximum loan sizes for second charge bridging loans?

 We can offer a maximum LTV of 70% for second charge applications, subject to your exit strategy being acceptable.